 About Syntagma Metro Station

+In the very heart of Athens, Greece, Syntagma Metro Station is both one of the city’s busiest stations and a museum.
 Dating from the 1990s, when Athens was building its new metro for the 2004 Olympics, the station contains numerous artefacts dating from Classical times – including skeletons – excavated on the site as the station was being built.